-HOME program accomplishments are only counted if the activity has been completed in the program year.
-In PY 2021, there were no activities completed as reported by the PR-23 Summary of Accomplishments.
-The Consortium however has been working with TBRA rental assistance, and will be reporting these accomplishments in the upcoming program year.
+HOME program accomplishments are only reported in the CAPER if the activity has been completed within the program year.
+In PY 2022, there were no activities completed as reported by the PR-23 Summary of Accomplishments.
+The Consortium however has been working on TBRA rental assistance, and will be reporting these accomplishments in the upcoming program year.
+There are 18 households being assisted with TBRA at this time.